dat-ecosystem/dat/CONTRIBUTING.md

 - Never make any meaningful edits to code inside an "npm-managed" node_modules folder (such as `~/code/node_modules/dat/node_modules`), because when you run `npm install` inside those folders it could inadvertently delete all of your edits when installing an updated copy of a module.
 This has happened to me many times, so I just always use my git copy and delete the npm copy (as described above) to make edits to a module.
 - You should never need to run any npm commands in terminal when at your "manually managed"" node_modules folder at `~/code/node_modules`.
 Never running npm commands at that folder also prevents npm from accidentally erasing your git copies of modules
+- The location of your "manually managed" node_modules folder should be somewhere isolated from your normal require path.
+E.g. if you put it at `~/node_modules`, then when you run `npm install dat` at `~/Desktop` npm might decide to erase your git copy of dat at `~/node_modules/dat` and replace it with a copy from npm, which could make you lose work.
+Putting your manually managed `node_modules` folder in a sub-folder like `~/code` gets it "out of the way" and prevents accidents like that from happening.